-Wilbert van Rooij has played a major role in down-scaling the GLOBIO3 methodology of PBL so that it can be implemented at national and provincial scale.
-Recently an assessment has been made for the current and future biodiversity in three Arctic regions in order to support local policy makers.
+Wilbert van Rooij played a major role in down-scaling the GLOBIO3 methodology of PBL and was involved with the implementation of this technology at national, provincial, sectoral and finally also at company scale.
+He carried out assessments in many countries.
 An overview of national and sub-national assessments is provided below.

-Plansup has a large track record in capacity building on decision support tools for land use and biodiversity planning.
+Plansup has a large track record in environmental assessments all over the world, including Arctic regions, in order to support national and local policy makers.
+Recently biodiversity footprint analyses for several companies were added to the track record (see further below).
+Plansup has also a vast experience in capacity building on decision support tools for land use and biodiversity planning.
 Plansup organizes and facilitates tailor made workshops and training courses all over the world.
 Over the last 10 years international workshops, training courses and assessment projects have been conducted in several countries all over the world.
 The capacity building projects focus on scenario building, land use planning and biodiversity assessments.
 So far, more than 100 participants from over 20 countries have received training.
 The level of the participants varied from high level officials to technical staff of governmental and non governmental organizations.

 Plansup provides also support in GIS and Remote Sensing projects.
-Recently a GIS analysis has been carried out for Milieudefensie regarding possible deforestation within RTRS soy plantations in Argentina.
-For two Dutch municipalities an inventory of potential electric car charge stations locations has been made based on existing spatial data and criteria regarding potential and existing electric car users.
-A digital atlas was made as support tool for policy planners of the two municipalities.
+For example a GIS analysis has been carried out for Milieudefensie regarding possible deforestation within RTRS soy plantations in Argentina.
+Another example was an GIS analysis of potential electric car charge stations locations based on existing spatial data and criteria regarding potential and existing electric car users.
+A web based digital atlas was made as support tool for policy planners of the two municipalities.

 Plansup is affiliated with Aidenvironment which enables a wide range of services including services on sustainable value chains, climate change and ecosystems, and sustainability analysis and tools.
 Plansup also jointly implemented projects in Indonesia with the Asian office of Aidenvironment.